ArtskydJ/Remember-TV/roadmap.md

-## easy
+## high priority
+- Star a folder which makes it also show up at the top of that folder (shows in starred, and in non-starred, below)
+- Save the scroll height of each folder you visit
 - Show what folder you're in
-- Browse button is broken?

-## not so easy
+- Use svelte as a front-end lib instead of my hand-rolled garbage

+## medium priority
 - Show the video duration.
 No need to show folder duration.
 Those would be depressing
-- Use svelte as a front-end lib instead of my hand-rolled garbage
-- Star a folder which makes it also show up at the top of that folder
 - Complete keyboard navigation

 ## icon (low priority)